Innsbruck (INN) Airport

 Parking options at Innsbruck Airport include the multi-level parking garage connected by walkway to the passenger terminal, as well as four open-air parking lots.

-To get from Innsbruck Airport to your destination, you can rent a car, take a taxi or a bus: A bus to the city center, as well as to the 'Hauptbahnhof' (main train terminal) stops in front of the passenger terminal every 15 minutes; the trip takes about 18 minutes.
+Getting from Innsbruck Airport to your destination: A bus departs every 15 mins to the city center, as well as to the 'Hauptbahnhof' (main train terminal) and the trip takes about 18 minutes.

-From the main train terminal you find rail connections to ski resorts in Seefeld, St. Anton & Kitzbuehel, and from then on bus connections to resorts farther away.
+The Main Train Terminal (Hauptbahnhof) offers rail connections to ski resorts in Seefeld, St. Anton & Kitzbuehel, and from then on bus connections to resorts further away.